 When it comes to our summer staff, we know the right instructor changes everything.
-Whether they are teaching your child AI or machine learning, video game design, or 3D modeling, they are giving their all from the moment your child checks in, up until they graduate and head home.
+Whether they're teaching your child AI or machine learning, video game design, or 3D modeling, they're giving their all from the moment your child checks in, up until they graduate and head home.

 Learn more about our summer staff and how they approach making a lasting impact on students by watching the video below.

 1... on 1 (Online Private Lessons)